joshua-jinu/Email-Bot/README.md

 - Python 3.x
 - `openpyxl` library
+- app password for your sender email: refer to this article to [this article](https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237) to know how to set up app passwords for your email.
 - An SMTP server (e.g., Gmail SMTP)(as long as you have an email, you'll have an SMTP server)
 - Note: - `smtplib` and `email` libraries are python standard libeararies need not be installed seperatly